 PRINTED MATERIAL

-The imprints collection of approximately 200,000 volumes includes a wide range of material pertinent to the study of commercial and industrial architecture.
-Publications describe the planning and building of industrial and commercial structures and how they operated on a daily basis.
+The Imprints collection of approximately 200,000 volumes includes a wide range of materials pertinent to the study of commercial and industrial architecture.
+Publications describe the planning and building of industrial and commercial structures and how they operate on a daily basis.
 There is considerable information on building materials, furniture, building systems, and design.
 Of particular note are two microfilmed collections of rare insurance drawings totaling more than 3,600 images, primarily from the 1840s to the 1930s.
 These collections include both site plans and axonometrics with notes.
-The E. Hexamer & Company plates primarily cover the Philadelphia region.
-The Associated Factory Mutual Fire Insurance Company's group of images is national in scope and has documentation on textile, aircraft, paper, automobile, tobacco, electrical equipment, and other factories.
+The E. Hexamer & Son plates primarily cover the Philadelphia region.
+The Associated Factory Mutual Fire Insurance Company's group of images is national in scope and has documentation on factories producing textiles, aircraft, paper, automobiles, tobacco, electrical equipment, and others.

 Hagley's extensive collection of specialized technical encyclopedias and period textbooks describe standard practices in building and construction.
 Regional histories, atlases, city directories, industrial directories, and monographs on individual building types can supplement research on industrial and commercial structures.